jayborkar/Home-Credit/README.md

 Now we create the simple flask app.
 The flask app consists of 2 main components: the python app (app.py) and the HTML templates.
 While we can return HTML code from the python file itself, it would be cumbersome to code entire HTML as a string in the python file.
 Templating come to the rescue!

-The Final solution is deployed as a Web application (Restful API) on Heroku Cloud platform, link for demo : http://default-risk.herokuapp.com
+The Final Machine Learning Model is deployed as a Web application (Restful API) on Heroku Cloud platform, link for demo : http://default-risk.herokuapp.com

 More Information is in the Home_Credit_report.pdf.